ghc/ghc/docs/users_guide/using-optimisation.rst

     turned off, if you need to guarantee interruptibility.

 .. ghc-flag:: -fpedantic-bottoms
+    :shortdesc: Make GHC be more precise about its treatment of bottom (but see also :ghc-flag:`-fno-state-hack`).
+In particular, GHC will not eta-expand through a case expression.
+    :type: dynamic
+    :reverse: -fno-pedantic-bottoms
+    :category:

     Make GHC be more precise about its treatment of bottom (but see also :ghc-flag:`-fno-state-hack`).
 In particular, stop GHC eta-expanding through